 4 – Dental Care

 While it may not be the most fun thing to visit your dentist, It´s important to schedule a visit before you get pregnant.
-Good oral health is an important part of overall health.
+Good oral health is linked to your overall health afterall!
 And although limited, research has shown a connection between gum disease and preterm birth and low birth weight.

 It´s also the time to schedule any special treatments, or x-rays needed as you should try to avoid x-rays while pregnant.